-This framework action is intended to provide extended seasonal access to the greater amberjack resource in the Gulf while the reduced ACLs specified in Amendment 54 are implemented to support the 2027 stock rebuilding timeline.
+This framework action is intended to provide extended seasonal access to the greater amberjack resource in the Gulf under reduced ACLs and ACTs specified in Amendment 54 implemented to support the 2027 stock rebuilding timeline.
 As such, the intent of the current framework is to help alleviate challenges that unavoidably result from measures that constrain intentional and incidental take of the species in the near-term in order to improve the status of the stock and fishery over time.
-Because any social effects potentially resulting from implementation of the framework alternative necessarily follow from fishing opportunity, the focus here is on concise examination of how and to what extent the specified actions and alternatives may enable or constrain opportunities for participants to pursue and/or incidentally harvest or catch and release greater amberjack in the Gulf region.
-In this sense, opportunity may be considered a principal factor preceding a range of social effects and outcomes that include but are not limited to: the ability or inability to recreate, compete, or otherwise practice one's profession or avocation on the ocean (here with specific regard to pursuit of greater amberjack); acquisition or failed acquisition of the species for personal consumption, sale, barter, or sharing in various social settings; the ability or inability to accumulate and transmit ecological knowledge associated with greater amberjack in the context of family, community, or other social networks; and the ability or inability to develop and maintain social linkages with other commercial and/or non-commercial participants who also pursue or incidentally land the species.
+Opportunity may be considered a principal factor preceding a range of social effects and outcomes that include but are not limited to: the ability or inability to recreate, compete, or otherwise practice one's profession or avocation on the ocean (here with specific regard to pursuit of greater amberjack); acquisition or failed acquisition of the species for personal consumption, sale, barter, or sharing in various social settings; the ability or inability to accumulate and transmit ecological knowledge associated with greater amberjack in the context of family, community, or other social networks; and the ability or inability to develop and maintain social linkages with other commercial and/or non-commercial participants who also pursue or incidentally land the species.

 The current framework proposes three alternatives to re-specify the fixed closed season for the greater amberjack recreational sector.
-Alternative 1 would not change the presently determined fixed closed seasons, and thus the sector could continue to land the species during the months of May, August, September, and October.
-Recreational fishing opportunities would remain unaltered under this alternative, and thus no new regulation-induced social effects would occur in the near-term.
-Given the relatively high volume of recreational landings during August, however, the status quo alternative is projected to lead to exceedance of the ACTs specified in Reef Fish Amendment 54 early in the season, thereby defeating the framework objective of extending the number of days the resource can be landed by the recreational sector in upcoming years.
+Alternative 1 would not change the status quo fixed closed season, and thus the sector could continue to land the species during the months of August, September, and October, and May if quota still remains and the fishing season has not been closed.
+The recreational fishing season would remain unaltered under this alternative, and thus no new regulation-induced social effects would occur in the near-term.
+Given the relatively high volume of recreational landings during August, however Alternative 1 is projected to lead to exceedance of the annual catch targets (ACTs) specified in Reef Fish Amendment 54 in August, the beginning of the fishing year, thereby defeating the framework objective of extending the number of days the resource can be landed by the recreational sector in upcoming years.

-If implemented, Preferred Alternative 2 would eliminate recreational take of greater amberjack during August while retaining an open season during the entirety of September and October.
+If implemented, Preferred Alternative 2 would eliminate the opportunity for recreational take of greater amberjack during August and May while retaining an open season during the entirety of September and October.
 Barring a significant forward shift in effort during these months, this alternative would minimize both the likelihood of a sector closure and negated fishing opportunities due to ACT exceedance at the start of the allowable fishing season-and any negative social effects that would otherwise follow.
-Given that August is a peak month for tourism and for leisure-oriented activities among Gulf residents, however, negative social effects following from no greater amberjack-specific fishing opportunities during this month would be amplified accordingly, especially among forhire and private recreational participants who target the species during late summer, and between such participants and businesses that support recreational fishing in the Gulf.
-Similarly, Alternative 3, which allows for landings of the species during the months of September and May, would prevent fishing opportunity during August and thereby magnify negative social effects during a period of peak activity, though again the likelihood of ACT exceedance at the start of the fishing season would be minimized.
-Of note, Alternative 3 bears some potential for detrimentally affecting spawning activity and thus limiting the availability of greater amberjack and associated fishing opportunities over time, while Preferred Alternative 2 does not.
+Given that August and May are peak month for tourism and for leisure-oriented activities among Gulf residents, negative social effects following from a lack of greater amberjack-specific fishing opportunities during these months would be amplified especially for the recreational sector.
+For-hire stakeholders, private angler participants, and associated businesses that support recreational fishing would be most affected in the Gulf during the summer tourist season.
+Similarly, Alternative 3, which allows for landings of the species during the months of September and May, would prevent fishing opportunity during August and also magnify negative social effects during this period of peak activity.
+However, fishing would still be able to occur during May, the other peak fishing period if quota was still available to harvest.
+Of note, Alternatives 1 and 3 bear some potential for detrimentally affecting spawning activity and thus limiting the availability of greater amberjack and associated fishing opportunities over time, while Preferred Alternative 2 does not.